 § Electro-Galvanized Steel

-Electro-galvanized steel is also known as electroplated steel or EG steel.
-The steel is coated with zinc through electric current.
+Electro-galvanized steel is also known as electroplated steel or EG steel, and coated with zinc through electric current.

-This electrochemical technique does not provide the same corrosion resistance as hot-dip galvanized steel.
+Electrochemical technique does not provide the same corrosion resistance as hot-dip steel.

-However, it delivers a smoother and more uniform finish.
-This is desirable in applications where precision and aesthetics are crucial.
+However, it delivers a smoother and more uniform finish, and even desirable in applications where precision and aesthetics are crucial.

 Electro-galvanized steel is often used in industries such as electronics, automotive components, and precision metal fabrication.
 Its fine surface quality and controlled thickness are critical for optimal results.